ckqqqq/ckqqqq.github.io/_posts/blog/2024-01-01-Paper-Notes.md

 | Frequency |                                          |        |                  |
 |(failures of planning in arithmetic and text generation)||||

 Effects on the performance of large language models that are attributable to the fact that they are statistical next-word prediction systems.

 ![image-20231217153534032](https://ckqqqq-qiker-image-service.oss-cn-beijing.aliyuncs.com/typora-image/image-20231217153534032.png)

 ### Title: Cognitive Architectures for Language Agents

-Keyword：New agents' framework, Control flow, Symbolic AGI Link
+Keywords: New agents' framework, Control flow, Symbolic AGI Link

 * **Github**:  <https://github.com/ysymyth/awesome-language-agents>